matt-needle/qgis-rotate_marker_symbol/README.md

 # Rotate Marker Symbol
 This tool is designed to be an improvement on the native Rotate Point Symbols tool.
-Rotation using this tool follows the mouse cursor excactly and a guideline appears to assist in precise rotation towards another feature or location on the map canvas
+Rotation using this tool follows the mouse cursor exactly and a guideline appears to assist in precise rotation towards another feature or location on the map canvas
 ![rotate_marker_symbol_demo](https://github.com/user-attachments/assets/48e66b66-e783-4248-a2c2-a6f3797d7dcb)

 ### How to use